nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

 - 1c.
-At least one module of module codes do not exist in Le Tracker.
+At least one of the module codes supplied does not belong to any module in Le Tracker.

   - 1c1.
 Le Tracker shows an error message.